• Home

 OPEN FOR BUSINESS

 After putting on the doors, our trash and recycling center was open for business.
-Later I copied trash and recycling icons I found online on a word document, printed them out, cut them out with x-acto knife, taped them on the trash bins and stenciled the icons on the bin with sharpie pens. (as shown in the first 2 photos) Then I immediately put the stencil papers in the recycling bin without taking the photo of it. 🙂
+Later I copied “trash” 🗑 and “recycling” ♻️ icons I found online on a word document, printed them out, cut them out with X-acto knife, taped them on the trash bins, and stenciled the icons on the bins with sharpie pens. (as shown in the first 2 photos) Then I immediately put the stencil papers in the recycling bin without taking a photo of it. 🙂

 You might also like: